ben-z/ydc-deep-research-evals/README.md

 The evaluator supports several configuration options:

 - `model`: The OpenAI model to use for evaluation (default: o3-mini-2025-01-31)
-- `evaluator-num-workers`: Number of worker threads for parallel processing (default: 4)
+- `num-workers`: Number of worker threads for parallel processing (default: 4)
 - `metric-num-workers`: Number of worker threads for the underlying metric (default: 3)
 - `metric-num-trials`: Number of trials per evaluation for more stable results (default: 3)